h2oai/h2o-3/h2o-docs/src/product/data-science/gam.rst

 -  `export_checkpoints_dir <algo-params/export_checkpoints_dir.html>`__: Specify a directory to which generated models will automatically be exported.

--  **num_knots**: An array that specifies the number of knots for each predictor.
+-  **num_knots**: An array that specifies the number of knots for each predictor specified in ``gam_columns``.

 -  **knot_ids**: A string array storing frame keys/IDs that contain knot locations.
 Specify one value for each GAM column specified in ``gam_columns``.

 -  **gam_columns**: Required.
-An array specifying the predictor column names for GAM.
+An array of column names representing the smoothing terms used for prediction.
+GAM will build a smoother for each specified column.

--  **bs**: An array specifying basis spline function type for each GAM predictor.
+-  **bs**: An array specifying the B-Splines for each GAM predictor.
 You must include one value for each GAM predictor.
 This defaults to `0`, which specifies cubic regression spline.

 -  **scale**: An array specifying the smoothing parameter for GAM.